FH Trackers

 All healthcare stakeholders benefit from this geographic window into the data, including federal and state governments, policy makers, researchers, patient advocacy groups, regional associations, payers, providers and manufacturers.
 For more information on how analyses and visualizations can be customized to your particular needs, see Custom Solutions.

-The Monthly Telehealth Regional Tracker uses FAIR Health commercial data to track how telehealth is evolving on a monthly basis.
-An interactive map of the four US census regions allows the user to view an infographic on telehealth in a specific month in each region, or in the nation as a whole.
+The Quarterly Telehealth Regional Tracker uses FAIR Health commercial data to track how telehealth is evolving on a quarterly basis.
+An interactive map of the four US census regions allows the user to view an infographic on telehealth in a specific quarter in each region, or in the nation as a whole.

 See the Map